apache/openwhisk-client-js/README.md

 ### Working with a Proxy

- If you are working behind a firewall, you could use the following environment variables to proxy your HTTP/HTTPS requests
+If you are working behind a firewall, HTTP(s) proxy details can be set by using the `proxy` option in the constructor parameters with the proxy service URI, e.g. `http://proxy-server.com:3128`.
+The proxy URI can also be set using the following environment parameters (to set a proxy without changing application code):

+ - *proxy or PROXY*
- - *http_proxy/HTTP_PROXY*
+ - *http_proxy or HTTP_PROXY*
-- *https_proxy/HTTPS_proxy*
+- *https_proxy or HTTPS_proxy*

- The openwhisk-client-js SDK supports the use of above mentioned proxies through third-party HTTP agent such as [proxy-agent](https://github.com/TooTallNate/node-proxy-agent "proxy-agent Github page")
+If you need more advanced proxy behaviour, rather than using Needle's default [built-in HTTP agent](https://github.com/tomas/needle), the `agent` constructor parameter can be used to set a custom `http.Agent` implementation, e.g [proxy-agent](https://github.com/TooTallNate/node-proxy-agent "proxy-agent Github page")

 ## Examples